Financial Advisor Palo Alto

-The fiduciary promise is particularly important, because there are so many ways for an advisor who is not acting as a fiduciary to make extra money off you, without you even knowing it.
+The fiduciary promise is fundamental because there are so many ways for an advisor who is not acting as a fiduciary to make extra money off you without you knowing it.
 They can recommend investment options that give them higher commissions or fees.
 They can recommend annuities or other questionable investments that pay them more and lock your money away.
 Here’s one cautionary tale of what happened to an investor who didn’t use a fiduciary.

-When choosing a financial advisor, it should be a non-negotiate that they act as a fiduciary.
+When choosing a financial advisor, it should be non-negotiated that they act as a fiduciary.
 There’s much more in the Ultimate Guide mentioned earlier about choosing the right advisor.
 Get your free Guide.

 Customized Financial Planning Process

 What does it take to get results?
-If you want the best possible results in terms of performance and financial serenity, you need to find a wealth manager who has a customized planning process.
+If you want the best possible results regarding performance and financial serenity, you need to find a wealth manager who has a customized planning process.

 We’ll detail our own customized financial planning process a bit later.
-But powering that process for any financial planner must be asset allocation, which is the greatest factor – by far – in investment performance.
+But powering that process for any financial planner must be asset allocation, which is the greatest factor in investment advice.

 Yet, so many financial consultants, even those serving ultra-high net worth investors in Palo Alto, rely on market timing, past performance, the illusion that they are ‘good’ at picking the best investments, and other emotion-driven beliefs that ignore historical data that’s there for all to see.

-Also, so many advisors focus solely on investment performance and ignore all the other ways to increase your overall net worth.
-One of the greatest of these is by looking for ways to save you money on taxes.
-Tax minimization strategies look different for everyone, because everyone’s situation is different.
+Also, so many advisors focus solely on investment strategy and ignore all the other ways to increase your overall net worth.
+One of the greatest of these is looking for ways to save you money on taxes.
+Tax minimizing strategies look different for everyone because everyone’s situation is different.
 For instance, here are 10 ways to avoid the estate tax, if that’s a concern for you.

-Taxes are another way that customized planning is essential, because you want a wealth manager who knows your situation, and is always looking for ways to bend the curve to your advantage.
-Find out if Pillar can reach our goal of $100,000 in savings per $10 million invested, for you.
+Tax planning is another way that customized planning is essential because you want a wealth manager who knows your situation and is always looking for ways to bend the curve to your advantage.
+Find out if Pillar can reach our goal of $100,000 in savings per $10 million invested for you.
 Schedule a quick call.

 What to Avoid – Financial Advisor Warning Signs

-Much more detail about this is found in the Ultimate Guide to Choosing a Financial Advisor, but most of all, you want to avoid working with financial advisors who don’t obsess over minimizing your costs.
-There are several hidden and avoidable costs – detailed in the Ultimate Guide – that needlessly waste hundreds of thousands or dollars, or millions if enough time goes by, for high net worth investors.
-Whichever financial advisor you choose, make sure they have a list of avoidable costs they use to save their clients big money, and a process for methodically reviewing them periodically.
+Much more detail about this is found in the Ultimate Guide to Choosing a Financial Advisor.
+Still, most of all, you want to avoid working with financial advisors who don’t obsess over minimizing your costs.
+There are several hidden and avoidable costs – detailed in the Ultimate Guide – that needlessly waste hundreds of thousands of dollars, or millions if enough time goes by, for high net worth investors.
+Whichever financial advisor you choose, make sure they have a list of avoidable costs they use to save their clients big money and a process for methodically reviewing them periodically.

-Pillar’s wealth advisors are always on the hunt for needless financial losses we can help our clients avoid.
+Pillar’s wealth advisors are always on the hunt for needless financial losses to help our clients avoid.
 This is one of the main ways we save new clients $100,000 for each $10 million invested.
 Meet our founders and learn our basic approach to performance and service.

 Template-Driven Financial Planning